memfault/interrupt/_drafts/offensive-programming.md

 <!-- excerpt end -->

-By taking defensive and offensive programming to the extreme, you'll be able to track down those 1 in 1,000 hour bugs, effeciently root cause them, and keep your end-users happy.
+By taking defensive and offensive programming to the extreme, you'll be able to track down those 1 in 1,000-hour bugs, efficiently root cause them, and keep your end-users happy.
 And, as a bonus, keep your sanity.

 {% include newsletter.html %}